 Adding the Parser to the Chain

-Append the parser to convert the raw JSON string into a validated Joke instance:
+So, we add the parser as the third block, and it turns the raw JSON string into a validated Joke object:

 chain = prompt | llm | parser